 The grounded tank means that interruption happens in an enclosure that is partially at line potential and partially at ground potential.
 The evolution of the grounded tank CB design is the result of installing a live tank CB interrupter into a dead tank CB design.

-Due, to the superior arc quenching properties of sulphur hexafluoride gas (SF6) gas, the sulphur hexafluoride gas (SF6) circuit breakers have many advantages over oil or air circuit breakers.
+Due, to the superior arc quenching properties of sulphur hexafluoride gas (SF6) gas, the sulphur hexafluoride gas (SF6) circuit breakers have many advantages over oil circuit breaker and air blast circuit breakers.
 Some of them are listed below :

 - Since the dielectric strength of sulphur hexafluoride (SF6) gas is 2 to 3 times that operation due unlike of air, such breakers can interrupt much larger currents.